NATIONAL EDUCATION AND SHARING DAY

 “Few have better understood or more successfully promoted these ideas than Rabbi Menachem Mendel Schneerson, the Lubavitcher Rebbe, who emphasized the importance of education and good character.
 Through the establishment of educational and social service institutions across the country and the world, Rabbi Schneerson sought to empower young people and inspire individuals of all ages.
 On this day, we raise his call anew.”

 On March 21, 2013, while making his first trip to Israel as president, a proclamation was issued, and President Barack Obama declared March 22, 2013, Education and Sharing Day, U.S.A.
-This year is the 111th anniversary of the birth of the Rebbe, Rabbi Menachem M. Schneerson.
+That year was the 111th anniversary of the birth of the Rebbe, Rabbi Menachem M. Schneerson.
 Reinforcing the importance of education, in this proclamation, the President stated:

 “We also know that learning does not stop when students leave the classroom.
 Whether at the dinner table or on the field, it is our task as parents, teachers, and mentors to make sure our children grow up practicing the values we preach.
 We have an obligation to instill in them the virtues that define our national character — honesty and independence, drive and discipline, courage and compassion.”